Meet the Ground Station & Satellite Ops Team

 Best part of the job is to deal daily with machines flying at more than 7.2 km/s!
 That sounds awesome because it is!
 Making possible to achieve high engineering task is obviously a challenge for all of us but it’s an exciting one.
 Each mission is specific and it’s a pleasure to work on all of them.

 Edoardo Mancini – Spacecraft Operations Systems Engineer

 Edorado, what is your currently role at AAC Clyde Space?

-I am an experienced Aerospace System Engineer, Airline Pilot, Instructor and Aero-Astro Consultant.
-I joined the Operations team here at AAC Clyde Space in October 2020 as a Spacecraft Operations Systems Engineer.
-I am responsible for supporting the operational delivery of awesome projects the likes of Eutelsat’s ELO Internet of Things, and Orbcomm AIS fleets.
+Experienced Aerospace System Engineer, Airline Pilot, Instructor and Aero-Astro Consultant, I have joined the Operations team here AAC Clyde Space in October 2020 as a Spacecraft Operations Systems Engineer.
+At the moment, I am responsible for supporting the operational delivery of awesome projects the likes of Eutelsat’s ELO Internet of Things, and Orbcomm AIS fleets.
 We are a small team now, but certainly poised for growth.

 What was your experience prior to joining the company?

 Before joining AAC Clyde Space, I was based in Singapore flying for Singapore Airlines on the Long-Haul, Boeing 777 fleet, until the COVID-19 emergency literally “hit the fan”.
 I have a varied and international background, based on System Engineering and Aero-&-Astro Operational excellence.
 During the 10 years in the field, I have been privileged to be working on some of the most technologically advanced projects in the Aerospace domain.
 Worth of mention the Rolls-Royce Trent XWB, and the SAS-Net constellation of 200 CubeSat for real-time connectivity services.

 Tell us a bit about your educational background?